kentrikos/terraform-aws-kops/README.md

 Since it's using `local-exec` to run kops under the hood, it must be run from a host meeting the following requirements:
 * kops, kubectl, jq, awscli installed
-* apropriate IAM permissions (check `kentrikos-tf-aws-iam-generator` or/and https://github.com/kubernetes/kops/blob/master/docs/iam_roles.md + in cross-account scenario permissions to assume cross-account role on target account)
+* apropriate IAM permissions (check https://github.com/kubernetes/kops/blob/master/docs/iam_roles.md + in cross-account scenario permissions to assume cross-account role on target account)
 * networking access to target account (e.g. via VPC peering) to contact K8s API

 Currently it must be run from a host that has networking access to VPC where cluster will be deployed (e.g. from Jenkins or kops management node deployed before-hand).